 What is Abaqus?

 Abaqus is an FEA software for multiple engineering purposes.
 Many researchers, companies, and students use Abaqus to simulate simple and complex models.
-Among the other software, Abaqus is known as a flexible tool to analyze the process.
-While it has a friendly-user environment, it is not easy to learn as the licensing is extremely expensive.
-Therefore, the tutorial videos are not easy to find or too expensive.
-Before explaining the Abaqus tutorial details, we should first learn what Abaqus covers and what exactly it is. we use the following explanation from Abaqus 6.14 documentation to give a better explanation of Abaqus software.
+Abaqus is a flexible tool to analyze processes compared to other software.
+Even though it has a user-friendly environment, it is not easy to learn as the license is extremely expensive.
+Therefore, tutorial videos on this software are not easy to find or are too expensive.
+Before explaining the Abaqus tutorial details, we should first learn what Abaqus covers and what exactly it is.
+We use the following explanation from Abaqus 6.14 documentation to give a better explanation of Abaqus software.

 Abaqus/CAE is a Complete Abaqus Environment that provides a simple, consistent interface for creating, submitting, monitoring, and evaluating results from Abaqus simulations. we can divide the Abaqus/CAE modules, where each module defines a logical aspect of the modelling process; for example, defining the geometry, defining material properties, generating a mesh, submitting analysis jobs, and interpreting results.